-- Always be sure that the tool is switched off and unplugged before attempting to perform inspection or maintenance. - Clean out the upper and lower guards to ensure there is no accumulated sawdust which may impede the operation of the lower guarding system.
+- Always be sure that the tool is switched off and unplugged before attempting to perform inspection or maintenance. - Clean out the guard to ensure there is no accumulated sawdust and chips which may impede the operation of the guarding system.
 A dirty guarding system may limit the proper operation which could result in serious personal injury.
 The most effective way to accomplish this cleaning is with compressed air.
-If the dust is being blown out of the guards be sure the proper eye and breathing protection is used. - Never use gasoline, benzine, thinner, alcohol or the like.
+If the dust is being blown out of the guard, be sure the proper eye and breathing protection is used. - Never use gasoline, benzine, thinner, alcohol or the like.
 Discoloration, deformation or cracks may result.